Tax Season 2022

-Do you hold any funds or assets outside South Africa that have a value of more than R250 000 at any stage during the tax year?
+Did you hold any funds in foreign currency or assets outside South Africa that have a combined total value of more than R250 000 at any stage during the tax year?

-Did you have a local Capital Gain/Loss exceeding R 40 000?
+Did you have Capital Gains or Capital Losses exceeding R40 000?

-Do you hold any rights in a Controlled Foreign Company?
+Do you hold any participation rights in a Controlled Foreign Company?

 Did you receive an Income Tax Return or were you asked to submit an Income Tax Return for the tax year?